 Course Description: Drawing and Painting II is a course being offered to all art students that have successfully completed Drawing and Painting I, and wish to further develop their work in two-dimensional art.
 Different topics will be covered during each marking period, and students will be responsible for designing and executing works accordingly.
 Topics covered may include nature, human form, still life, expressionism, abstract art, politics in art, and technology in art.
 Different works from various movements in art history will be discussed and used as references for each project.
 Students taking this course are expected to perform at an advanced level artistically, and as a result, work completed in this course will be held to a higher standard.
-At the end of this course students will be prepared to take Studio Art, and will have projects that they can incorporate into a college art portfolio.
+At the end of this course, students will be prepared to take Studio Art and will have projects that they can incorporate into a college art portfolio.

-SCULPTURE Grade: 9-12 Credits: 2.5
+SCULPTURE Grades: 9-12 Credits: 2.5 Course #067 Semester Weighted Value: 1

-Course Description: This course will provide students with and in depth investigation of various sculpture media and ceramic techniques.
-The experience may include but is not limited to woodwork, mold making, potter's wheel, constructions using various materials, paper craft, ceramic glaze, and the recontextualizing of found objects.
+Course Description: This course will provide students with an in-depth investigation of various sculpture media and ceramic techniques.
+The experience may include but is not limited to woodwork, mold making, potter's wheel, constructions using various materials, papercraft, ceramic glaze, and the recontextualizing of found objects.
 Students will be exposed to alternative methods of ceramic glaze application.

-COMPUTER AIDED DRAWING (CAD) I Grades: 10-12 Credits: 5
+COMPUTER-AIDED DRAWING (CAD) I Course #636

+Grades: 9-12 Full-Year Course Credits: 5 Weighted Value: 1